philipmat/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-We don't need to extract the zip - the `unz` file can do this for us:
+We don't need to extract the zip - the `unz` file can do this for us; on the fly:

 ```r